 With a postgraduate degree from Western you can elevate your career.
 Expand your knowledge, develop new networks and enhance your career prospects with us.

-Our course structure is outlined in our handbook.
-Here you can view all of the units (subjects) you will be studying.
+The program structure is outlined in our handbook.
+Here you can view all of the subjects you will be studying.

-This specialisation is designed for health practitioners who require skills in contemporary management and their application in the health care setting.
+This major is designed for health practitioners who require skills in contemporary management and their application in the health care setting.
 Particular emphasis is placed on critical and analytic skills in health service governance, financing, quality and safety, and planning and evaluation, thus providing graduates with the ability to respond effectively to changes as they arise.
-Students in this specialisation can further focus their studies in areas relevant to health service managers, such as project management, aged care management, human resource management and research and development.
+Students in this major can further focus their studies in areas relevant to health service managers, such as project management, aged care management, human resource management and research and development.

 This specialisation focuses on the practice of workplace health within national and international frameworks.
 It explores issues such as the physical, social and mental impact of the occupational environment on health.
 Strategies for the management of workplace health are examined, together with methods of monitoring and evaluating occupational health programs.
 Students have the opportunity to develop a safety systems program concentrating on hazard identification, risk assessment and devising control measures incorporating safety management principles.
 Students in this specialisation can further focus their studies in project management and research and evaluation.

 A4050 Occupational Health and Safety 2 year pathway